zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 1. To write a map, first write the type
 2. followed by the total number of elements in the map.
+3. Next write the fully qualified class name of the key (com.domain.MyClass) as a string using the rules for writing a string
-3. Next, write the key according to the rules for its type
+4. Next, write the key according to the rules for its type
+5. Next write the fully qualified class name of the value (com.domain.MyValueClass) as a string using the rules for writing a string
-4. then write the value according to the rules for its type.
+6. then write the value according to the rules for its type.

+At 3. and 5. if the serializer is in a language that doesn't support classes then the boson type, null should be written instead of the fully qualified class name.
+In this case the keys and values should be represented in a data structure appropriate for the language de-serializing.

 Both key and value can be empty.
 If either are empty then a type is still required followed by a size of 0.
 If the type is set to null then no size is required.